github/codeql/docs/language/learn-ql/ql-etudes/river-crossing.rst

 action is "safe", that is, it doesn't lead to a state where the goat or the cabbage get eaten.
 For example, follow these steps:

    #.
-Define a predicate ``eats`` that encodes the conditions for when something gets eaten.
+Define a predicate ``eats`` that encodes the conditions for when a "predator" is able to eat an
+      unguarded "prey".
    #.
 Define a predicate ``isSafe`` that holds when nothing gets eaten.
    #.
 Define a predicate ``safeFerry`` that restricts ``ferry`` to only include safe ferrying actions.